Ritik-JS/Alumini/FRONTEND_WORKFLOW.md

-# 🎨 COMPREHENSIVE FRONTEND WORKFLOW - Alumni Portal System
+# 🎨 COMPREHENSIVE FRONTEND WORKFLOW - AlumUnity System
 ## Production-Ready Frontend with AI Features UI

 ## Overview
-This workflow outlines the complete frontend development for the Alumni Portal, divided into **11 phases** of 4-5 credits each.
+This workflow outlines the complete frontend development for AlumUnity, divided into **11 phases** of 4-5 credits each.
 The workflow now includes **AI Features UI** for displaying intelligent predictions, visualizations, and admin dataset management.

 ## 🗄️ Database & API Reference
 **IMPORTANT**: The backend uses a MySQL 8.0 / MariaDB 10.5+ database.
 Complete schema is available in `/app/database_schema.sql`.